SivanMehta/treedoff/README.md

 # Inspiration

-The problem that we are looking to solve is that arguments are too often poorly presented and interpreted, despite their inherent nuances. **Treedoff** (a portmanteau of tree and tradeoff), utilizes a basic tree data structure to provide a clearly scaffolded interpretation an argument.
+The problem that we are looking to solve is that arguments are too often poorly presented and interpreted, despite their inherent nuances. **Treedoff** (a portmanteau of tree and tradeoff), utilizes a tree data structure to provide a clearly scaffolded interpretation an argument.

 # What it does

 Treedoff's fundamental piece is a **statement**, each statement has a title, a basic summary, and a level of confidence.
-If a statement can be support or refuted by other statements, it will appear in the `pros` and `cons` fields.
+If a statement can be support or refuted by other statements, it will appear in the `pros` or `cons` fields of those statements.

 # How we built it

 We built a React.js application on the frontend to represent traversing through a statement tree.
-This allows us to explore arguments across browsers with a single code base.
+This allows us to explore complex arguments across browsers with a single code base.
 By using Material UI, a design framework for React, we circumvented the need for excessive styling and formatting, and were able to focus most of our time on optimizing fluid user interactions.

 # Challenges we ran into